 Like a lot of writers, I get a massive amount of inspiration from music.
 I actually go to more concerts than book signings and author events, which I continue to feel guilty about but whatever.
-The feeling of being in a crowd of people all mouthing the same words and watching the performer do their job on stage is hard to beat unless you’re John Green or Neil Gaiman.
+The rush that comes with being in a crowd of people dancing and singing the same words is hard to beat.
+I also think musicians would probably be the only ones to survive the apocalypse, but I digress.

 I also make playlists like I breathe: it’s involuntary, and life gets pretty uncomfortable when I don’t do it.
 I hear a song, and it inspires a mood, and all of a sudden I’ve fallen down the rabbit hole for hours and I have ten or fifteen songs that I’ve arranged and rearranged to make sure it builds the right way, or to make it cinematic, or because I’m really excited about a certain song and it needs to be surrounded by exactly the right beats.